shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

 apply the flat operators :math:`♭♭` to each components :math:`R^{♭♭} = (R^{♯♯})^{♭♭}`:

-.. topic:: Doubly Covariant Representation of Rotations in Minkowski Space
+.. topic:: Doubly covariant representation of rotations in Minkowski space

    .. math::